-13.2 Secure Access
+13.3 Secure Access

 This DTS was designed with security in mind.
-Therefore, any remote access method categorized unsecure is disabled by default or even not provided at all.
+Therefore, any remote access method considered unsecure is disabled by default or even not provided at all.
 Some of the well known remote access methods are as follows:

 Method Secure Available

 SSH yes yes

 SCP yes yes

 S-FTP yes yes

 HTTPS yes available soon

-SNMP v3 yes 7 disabled
+SNMP v3 yes disabled

 SNMP v2 traps no disabled

-SNMP v2 no no
+SNMP v2 no disabled

-SNMP v1 no no
+SNMP v1 no disabled

 FTP no no

 Telnet no no